 The Internal Audit Office is an independent unit in the Company and reports directly to the Audit Committee.
-The Internal Audit Office has responsibilities to examine and evaluate both financial and non-financial information, including reviewing compliance with the internal policies.
+The Internal Audit Office has responsibilities to examine and evaluate the sufficiency of the Company’s internal control system both financial and non-financial information, including reviewing compliance with the internal policies and providing recommendations in order to develop and improve the Company’s operations.
 The objective is to ensure that the Company strictly abides by the laws and regulations, retains good corporate governance and good internal control, and achieves the operational objectives of the organization.

 The Internal Audit Office prepares an annual plan and a 3-year long-term plan based on the principles for the assessment of risks that affect the business operation and cover the operational process of the organization.
 These plans are approved by the Audit Committee.
 The scope of work of the Internal Audit Office covers auditing, monitoring, controlling, examining, reviewing, and assessing the sufficiency and the effectiveness of the Company’s internal control system, including the performance quality of the following: